SOREL ETROG "TWO CALLIGRAPHIC FIGURES" 1969/1998

 The composition of "Two Calligraphic Figures" was first created in 1969.
 Nearly 40 years later, Etrog chose this emblematic work as the basis of a new silkscreen printed at Open Studios, Toronto.

-(Open Studios is the premiere printing atelier in Canada and has worked with numerous artists ranging from Joanne Tod to General Idea)
+(Open Studios is the premiere printing atelier in Canada and has worked with numerous artists including General Idea)

 As the forms in "Two Calligraphic Figures" allude to Etrog's "Genie" - this work become instantly recognizable and iconic...in addition to it elegance and mystery.